slsanc/gabiri/README.md

 * View currently open positions and currently filled positions
 * View each applicant's list of positions they have applied for

+### Future Features
+Future releases will include:
+* Options to back up data
+* User registration to allow for multiple accounts
+* Integration with a calendar API
+* A search function for positions and applicants
+* A rating system for applications
+* Pagination of all tables
+* The option to choose one file for each applicant as their 'resume', which will then be displayed on the page of each position they apply to
+* The ability to add short descriptions to uploaded documents

 ## Prerequisites

 To run this application, you will need MySQL running on your computer.